karanpro06/VLSI-LAB-EXP-2/README.md

 **AIM:**

- To simulate and synthesis ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR using Xilinx ISE.
+ To simulate and synthesis ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR using Vivado 2023.2.

 **APPARATUS REQUIRED:**